 10+ skills including data structure, data manipulation, NumPy, Scikit-Learn, Tableau and more Additional Benefits Upto 14 CEU Credits Caltech CTME Circle Membership Live masterclasses from IIT Kanpur faculty and certificate from E&ICT Academy, IIT Kanpur Applied Learning via Capstone and 25+ Data Science Projects Cost $$$$ $$$ $$ Explore Program Explore Program Explore Program

 Math is a core educational pillar for data scientists, regardless of your future industry career path.
 It ensures you can help an organization solve problems and innovate more quickly, optimize model performance, and effectively apply complex data towards business challenges.

 Ensure that you’re building the right skill sets and mathematical capabilities through a leading online bootcamp provider like Simplilearn.
-They offer Data Science Certification Courses that guide you through everything you need to know in pursuit of your data science career—including courses dedicated to mathematics.
+We offer Caltech Post Graduate Program In Data Science that guide you through everything you need to know in pursuit of your data science career—including courses dedicated to mathematics.